johnhearn/johnhearn.github.io/_posts/2018-07-29-argument-maps.md

 asset-type: article
 name: argument-maps
 title: Argument Maps
-description: Simple example of using argument maps to visualise and simplify claims and objections to a given argument
+description: Simple example of using argument maps to visualise and simplify claims and objections to a given argument.
 date: 2018-07-29 08:00:00 +00:00
 author: John Hearn
 image: